Skip to main content

 The Endocrine System an Interconnected Web

-Your is a complex web of glands that produce and secrete hormones.
+Your endocrine system is a complex web of glands that produce and secrete hormones.
 These glands include the pituitary, thyroid, parathyroid, adrenal, pancreas, ovaries, and testes.
 Each gland produces specific hormones that travel through the bloodstream to target cells, where they bind to receptors and elicit a specific response.

 This system governs everything from your metabolism and growth to your mood and reproductive function.
 A change in one part of the system can have cascading effects on others, highlighting the importance of a holistic approach to hormonal health.